Controversies of the Eurovision Song Contest: Israeli participation

-1973 debut and reaction by Arab countries
+Reaction by Arab countries

 The country's first appearance in 1973 was marked by an increased security presence at the contest venue in Luxembourg City than what would have been considered normal in the early 1970s, coming less than a year after the Munich massacre where 11 members of the 1972 Israeli Olympic team were killed by the Palestinian militant organisation Black September.
 Armed guards were stationed at the venue, and the audience in attendance were warned not to stand during the show at the risk of being shot.